byrichardpowell/measure-react-component-reuse/README.md

 ## Motivation

 One of the reasons React is such a joy to work with is because React makes extremely composable UI components pretty trivial.
-But how successful is a code-base in utilizing this power?.
+But how successful is a code-base in utilizing this power?

 This script aims to provide insight on how composable a code-base's components are.
 It's trying to answer the question: Are the components in a code-base getting more composable or less composable?